Our Jacobins: a Smorgasbord of News

 And so he understands the

-And the result is now it's got almost the the same per capita income as the United States and greater than a lot of European countries.
+And the result is now it's got almost the same per capita. per capita income as the United States and greater than a lot of European countries.

 And it's at the forefront of every, you know,